mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 [DC/OS Storage Service (DSS)](https://docs.d2iq.com/mesosphere/dcos/services/storage/1.0.0/) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.

-Once the DC/OS cluster is running and volume profiles are created, you can deploy Elasticsearch with the following configs:
+Once the DC/OS cluster is running and volume profiles are created, you can deploy Elasticsearch with the following configuration:

 ```bash
 cat > elastic-options.json <<EOF